 - A hot shower or bath

-- Off-the-shelf painkillers like paracetamol.
+- Off-the-shelf painkillers, like paracetamol.

-If the pain is so severe that these home treatments don’t help, and you’re concerned there’s something else going on, it might be worth a visit to your doctor.
+If the ovulation pain is so severe that these home treatments don’t help, and you’re concerned there’s something else going on, it might be worth a visit to your doctor.

 Severe abdominal pain that fits the description of ovulation pain may be a sign of something else.

-An ectopic pregnancy, appendicitis, and Pelvic Inflammatory Disease (PID) can all cause sharp pains and cramps in the side of your lower abdomen, while conditions like Endometriosis and ovarian cysts, can make severe ovulation pain more likely.
+An ectopic pregnancy, appendicitis, and Pelvic Inflammatory Disease (PID) can all cause sharp pains and cramps in the side of your lower abdomen, while conditions like endometriosis and ovarian cysts, can make severe ovulation pain more likely.

-Ovulation cramps can be a helpful guide to where you are in your cycle, or just yet another great symptom of being a woman, but either way, they shouldn’t give you real reason for concern.
+Ovulation pain can be a helpful guide to where you are in your cycle, or just yet another great symptom of being a woman, but either way, they shouldn’t give you real reason for concern.